Menkveld-24/GP-Bluetooth-asset-localization---2023/thingy52-src/README.md

 ## SETUP
 Install all the NCS SDK tools and setup VScode using their extension.
 Add a board configuration for: `thingy52_nrf52832`.

+## BUILD files
+This repo contains the built directory including a hex file. (build.hex).
+This file can be flashed to an nrf52 using the nrf connect sdk and then the programmer applicatin.

 ## FOTA
 The project won't compile with default settings of the NCS SDK 2.2.0 due to a config flag which needs to be removed in the library.
 Follow the following steps carefully: